 c.
 Existing Site Conditions (from Feasibility Study April 2005 i.
-Land Use / Zoning
+Land Use / Zoning ii.
+Soil and Groundwater Conditions

-The site was originally used for agricultural purposes and has been annexed into the City of Moorhead.
+The existing area is former farmland that has been annexed into the City of Moorhead.
 The area was initially zoned TZ, Transition District, which is intended to provide interim zoning regulations until development occurs.
-According to information taken from the City of Moorhead and Clay County websites, the site has been rezoned CC, RLD and RMD to accommodate for commercial, low density residential and medium density residential developments.
+According to information taken from the City of Moorhead and Clay County websites, the site has been rezoned RLD, which is for low density residential housing.